asteroidai/blog/posts/agents.md

         Each agent action requires specific type of supervision.
 Customers can create different supervisor chains depending on the action (e.g. sending emails, updating database, command execution)

     3. **Supervisor Hierarchy**
         Supervision is hierarchical.
-Similar to actions in real-life where for more high impact actions, more .
-This is more prevalent with ai agents where some form of supervision might be faster and cheaper.
-The common pattern we expect to emerge will be deterministic supervisor escalating to AI-based supervisor escalating to human supervisor.
+Similar to actions in real-life where for more high impact actions, more supervision is needed.
+This is more prevalent with AI agents where some form of supervision might be faster and cheaper.
+The common pattern we expect to emerge will be deterministic supervisors escalating to AI-based supervisors, which in turn may escalate to human supervisors.

     4. **Supervisors Independence**
         Supervisors operate independently from their monitored AI agents.
 They have separate instruction sets and data access permissions.